 The Directors of Harold Stock & Co. are delighted to welcome Scott Turner-Percy on board.
-Scott joins our Litigation team from Prosperity Law in Manchester city centre.
+Scott joins our Commercial Litigation team from Prosperity Law in Manchester city centre.

 Scott is known for his expertise in all aspects of litigation in relation to regulatory and white-collar crime investigations.
 Scott has regularly been instructed to defend investigations conducted by regulatory/investigative authorities, including FCA, HMRC, SFO, NCA, HSE, BIS, Trading Standards and the Police.